linode/manager/RELEASING.md

 ## Pushing a Hotfix

-In the case where the release process has been initated and you need to push a hotfix - in other words, if `develop` has already been merged into `testing`, is slated for release, and there is some bug fix, styling change, or E2E test that needs to be resovled:
+In the case where the release process has been initiated and you need to push a hotfix - in other words, if `develop` has already been merged into `testing`, is slated for release, and there is some bug fix, styling change, or E2E test that needs to be resolved:

 1. Make a branch from `testing` branch
 2. Make your changes